ckeditor/ckeditor4/tests/plugins/copyformatting/manual/keystroke.md

 **Things to check**

+* Button changes its state to "On" after copying styles.
 * Styles are copied correctly.
 * All text styles should be copied (text decoration, style, weight, color, background color).
 * All attributes should be copied.
 * Newly applied styles should overwrite existing styles.
 * Style copied with `Ctrl + Shift + C` could be pasted multiple times by pressing `Ctrl + Shift + V`.
 * Copying can be cancelled by pressing `Escape` key.
+* Button changes its state to "Off" after pressing `Escape` key.
 * The cursor is not changed.
 * If the styles are copied from unstyled element, the formatting is removed from target element.